 In chondroblastomas, MRI demonstrates extensive edema surrounding the lesion.
 The signal intensity on T1- and T2-weighted MRI images depends on the amounts of various components within the lesion.
 Most cases show variable intensity on T2-weighted images.

 The treatment of choice of chondroblastoma is surgical.
-It consists in complete surgical curettage with or without bone grafting, en bloc resection, or rarely, amputation.
+It consists of complete surgical curettage with or without bone grafting, en bloc resection, or rarely, amputation.
 Surgical resection alleviates pain, avoids the propagation into the joint and adjacent soft tissues, diminishes the likelihood of recurrence and accurately establishes the diagnosis of chondroblastomas.
 Surgical management depends on:

 In stage 1 (latent) or stage 2 (active), intralesional excision may be indicated.

 Stage 3 (aggressive) is an indication for marginal or wide resection.